Buildings Sector (main)

 Accordingly, we construct a "Hypothetical BAU" case that considers what the energy use of components would have been in the BAU case if only the component electrification policy were to act upon that case.
 First, we apply the electrification policy to the BAU New Components Energy Use, as shown in the following screenshot:

-Next, we apply envelope effects, and then we track the cumulative difference between the hypothetical BAU case and the actual BAU case, in a manner analogous to that which we did for the Policy case, as shown in the following screenshot:
+Next, we apply envelope effects, and then we track the hypothetical energy use for the entire building stock in a manner analogous to that which we did for the Policy case, as shown in the following screenshot:

-Next, we combine the cumulative difference of the hypothetical BAU case with the BAU Components Energy Use to find the energy use in the hypothetical BAU case.
-We multiply this by the BAU cost of fuels in the buildings sector (by fuel) to get the amount spent on fuels in the hypothetical BAU case.
+We multiply the hypothetical energy use by the BAU cost of fuels in the buildings sector (by fuel) to get the amount spent on fuels in the hypothetical BAU case.
 We also calculate the amount spent on fuels in the policy case by multiplying the fuel use in the policy case by the fuel costs in the buildings sector in the policy case.
 The following screenshot shows this portion of the model:

 Distributed Solar PV Calculations

-The simulator factors in the amount of distributed electricity generation capacity (from a variety of sources on-site at buildings), the vast majority of which comes from solar PV panels.
-It also includes two policies that allow the user to increase the amount of distributed solar PV capacity beyond the BAU case.
+The model factors in the amount of distributed electricity generation capacity from a variety of sources on-site at buildings.
+The vast majority of this generation comes from solar PV panels.
+It also includes four policies that allow the user to increase the amount of distributed solar PV capacity beyond the BAU case.

-First, we calculate the increase in distributed capacity that happens in the BAU case by looking at the year-over-year change.
-(We assume retirements of distributed capacity are not significant during the model run timeframe, as they are dominated by solar, which consists mostly of relatively recent equipment.)
+First, we read in data on the projected BAU capacity of distributed generation sources over the model run.
+We calculate the increase in distributed capacity in the BAU by looking at the year-over-year change from inputs.
+We assume retirements of distributed capacity are not significant during the model run timeframe, as they are dominated by solar, which consists mostly of relatively recent equipment.
+We also include input data on the maximum distributed solar capacity in the region as a validation check on inputs and calculations to prevent downstream errors.
 The following screenshot shows this structure:

-Next, we calculate the effects of the distributed solar carve-out policy.
-We multiply the total electricity demand (with a one-year delay to avoid circularity) by the minimum allowable fraction of electricity to come from distributed solar PV to find the quantity of distributed solar PV output we require in the current year.
+To calculate the effects of the distributed solar carve-out policy, we multiply the total electricity demand (with a one-year delay to avoid circularity) by the minimum allowable fraction of electricity to come from distributed solar PV to find the quantity of distributed solar PV output we require in the current year.

 Outputs

-First, to get total electricity demand from the Buildings sector, we separate out electricity from other fuels and convert the units to MWh.
-We subtract the change in output from distributed sources to find the net electricity demand from the Buildings sector, which will serve as one contributor to the demand seen by the Electricity Sector:
+To get total electricity demand from the Buildings sector, we separate out electricity from other fuels and convert the units to MWh.

-Lastly, we find the total energy use of non-electricity fuels in the Buildings Sector by adding the non-electricity energy use by building components to the fuel use from fuel-using distributed electricity sources.
-We then multiply by the emissions indices for each pollutant and for each fuel type, to obtain the direct pollutant emissions from the buildings sector.
+Lastly, we find the total energy use of non-electricity fuels in the Buildings Sector.
+We multiply the energy use for building components by the emissions indices for each pollutant and for each fuel type, to obtain the direct pollutant emissions from the buildings sector.
 We also sum emissions across building types in a separate output variable, for ease of reporting total pollutants from this sector, when this is desired by the user.
 These steps are shown in the following screenshot: